Six Ways to Fix Illinois’ Self-Funding Loophole

 The provision was intended to level the playing field between wealthy candidates, who the U.S. Supreme Court says may spend unlimited personal funds on their own campaigns, and their non-wealthy opponents, who would otherwise have to scrounge for contributions below the legal limits.
 It was also meant to protect opponents of candidates supported by independent expenditure groups, which can take in and spend unlimited amounts as well.

-The law provides that in any statewide race in which a candidate donates more than $250,000 to their own campaign or an outside group spends at least that amount supporting them, the contribution limits come off.
+The law provides that in any statewide race in which a candidate donates more than $250,000 to their own campaign or an outside group spends at least that amount supporting or opposing them, the contribution limits come off.
 In non-statewide races such as those for state House and Senate seats, the triggering amount is $100,001.

 Unfortunately, the self-funding provision inadvertently created a loophole that was ripe for abuse.
 As reported by Reform for Illinois and the Better Government Association, it has now become common practice for legislative leaders in both parties to donate or loan $100,001 to their own campaigns, triggering the self-funding provision and opening the floodgates to uncapped megadonor and special interest contributions.